 Calf reduction?
-This may come to you as a surprise since I have been discussing calf AUGMENTATION for over 17 years now in Toronto, for both men and women.
+It may come as a surprise to you that I offer calf reduction surgery in Toronto, Canada, since I have been discussing calf augmentation for both men and women for over 17 years now.

-As many know now, augmenting calf with implants is very common in my practice and I am likely the Canadian plastic surgeon performing the bulk of those procedures in Canada, along with pectoral, hip, buttock augmentation and all types of facial implants.
+As many now know, augmenting the calves with implants is very common in my practice and I am likely the plastic surgeon who performs the bulk of these procedures in Canada, along with pectoral, hip, and buttock augmentation, and all types of facial implants.
 When discussing calf augmentation, we have implants to both improve the muscular look of one’s calves and/or to augment the entire inner lower legs in patients with thin lower legs and/or with a bowed-legged look.

-Yet, CALF REDUCTION is a relatively frequent request in my office, and it is usually a ladies’ request.
+Yet, CALF REDUCTION is a relatively frequent request in my office, most often by women.

-Pain is quite light post-surgery.
-Recovery is also relatively gentle.
-Compression socks or garment are recommended for 3-4 weeks to minimize the normal swelling that occur after liposuction to lower extremities.
-Bruising will usually subside 1-3 weeks post surgery and swelling (edema) 1-6 weeks post-operatively, so one must plan a pool or beach vacation accordingly.
-Sports should be avoided for 3-4 weeks.
+Pain is quite mild post surgery.
+Recovery is relatively easy.
+Compression socks or garments are recommended for 3 to 4 weeks to minimize the normal swelling that occurs after liposuction of the lower extremities.
+Bruising will usually subside within 1 to 3 weeks and swelling (edema) after 1 to 6 weeks, so one must plan a pool or beach vacation accordingly.
+Sports should be avoided for 3 to 4 weeks.